aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

-This method returns items from the source for which the predicate function evaluates to true.
+This method uses a `foreach` to retrieve the values provided by the source and only yields the values for which the `predicate` returned `true`.
 [You can experiment with it in SharpLab]().
+This time, every pull from the this stream, pulls multiple values from the source stream, until one value is returned of there are no more values.

-> These methods actually have a more complex implementation in LINQ because of multiple optimizations.
+> These are basic implementation that help better understand `yield`.
+The implementation of these methods in LINQ are actually more complex because of multiple possible optimizations.
 Check my other article "[LINQ Internals: Speed Optimizations](https://aalmada.github.io/LINQ-internals-speed-optimizations.html)" where I explain the optimizations used.

 ## yield break